 When booking a calligrapher, it’s important to know that the artist’s work will match your style.
 This is especially important for weddings, where event branding is of the utmost importance.
 The seven calligraphy styles I offer are all different from one another, covering a wide range of tastes.

-From these basic styles, I can customize to better match your needs.
-For example, if you’ve purchased your invitation elsewhere and hired me for envelope addressing, I’ll choose the calligraphy style I offer closest to your chosen design, but then also make sure to match “key” letters from your invitation suite on your envelopes.
+From these basic calligraphy styles, I can customize to better match your needs.
+For example, if you’ve purchased your invitation elsewhere and hired me for envelope addressing, I’ll choose one of the calligraphy styles I offer that’s closest to your chosen design, but then also make sure to match “key” letters from your invitation suite on your envelopes.
 Think – your initials, your venue’s name, that sort of thing.
 This thoughtfulness ensures seamless coordination from the outside of your envelopes to the inside stationery.
 Cohesion is so important!

 You can also make choices about layout and ink color, which we’ll discuss together.
 Connecting with clients (and geeking out over beautiful paper) is one of my favorite things about my job.

-So, without further ado, let’s get to the seven styles of calligraphy I offer.
-Thanks so much to Casey Brodley for the amazing photographs of each one.
+So, without further ado, let’s get to the seven calligraphy styles I offer.
 They’re all named for ladies in my life who mean so much to me – I thought that’d be way more fun than “style A” or “style 1” – don’t you think?

 This calligraphy style I offer is truly classic.
 Its technical, broad name is Copperplate.
 This historic hand is written at a 55 degree angle and is easy to read, while also showcasing timeless elegance.
 Using this script is a traditional, sophisticated, and understated option.
 It works well for lots of weddings, because it’s a broadly used script.